-Causes of fish illness can be bacterial, fungal, viral, parasitic diseases, physical ailments, protozoan diseases.
+Causes of fish illness can be bacterial, fungal, viral, parasitic diseases, physical ailments, or protozoan diseases.

 The most common maladies seen in home aquariums are either bacterial or parasitic in origin.